joescii/lift-ng/README.md

 ## Change log

+* *0.5.5*: Further decomposed `NgModelBinder`, separating the transmission optimizations into the `BindingOptimizations` mixin.
+With this update, an `NgModelBinder` should work for all cases by default.
 * *0.5.4*: **BREAKING CHANGE:** Renamed `BindingActor` to `NgModelBinder`.
 Decomposed `NgModelBinder` so it is possible to specify:
   * `BindingDirection` by mixing in `BindingToClient`, `BindingToServer`, or both for 2-way binding